 What is Finnish food culture?
 It is a collection of different regional cuisines, long traditions and fresh innovation.
 It is taking influences from every direction.
 It is the present and past history.
 At Juuri, we explore our own history and Finnish food tradition.
 Everything we find we bring to this day because we hope that Finnish food tradition will also have a strong role in the future.

 We want to protect the special features of Finnish food culture by raising food appreciation to the level it deserves.
 In this sense we are culinary archaeologists, guided in our explorations by the principle of deliciousness, in addition to being restaurateurs.
-But we do not want to become stuck in the past or to seek inspiration only from within Finnish borders.
-Dill is originally from India and the potato is from South America but still their combination is a truly Finnish whole.

 All this can be seen in the food we serve: we make Finnish food by respecting its roots and traditional handiwork.
 We make everything from the beginning ourselves.
 We do not use prepared or semi-finished products.
 Good food tells a story that will take you on a journey.